apache/continuum/README.txt

 Building on Windows
 -------------------

-NOTE: You need to have the source tree at the root of your disk because continuum build use very long path and Windows doesn't support path length greater than 250 characters.
+NOTE: You need to have the source tree at the root of your disk because continuum build uses very long path and Windows doesn't support path length greater than 250 characters.

 Run :